SwankSkywalker/journeymapapp/README.md

 # ✨Welcome✨ to journeyMap 🎴

-## Version: 1.07(beta)

-## FAQs
+## Release

+Version: 1.07( beta)

-### Q: What is journeyMap?
+### What is journeyMap?

-A: journeyMap is a web application that utilizes ESRI's ArcGIS technologies combined with Apple's securely stored location data to architect maps that visualize travel, people you meet and significant events.
+journeyMap is a web application that aims to utilize ArcGIS technologies combined with user entries to architect "maps" that visualize travel, people you meet and significant events during ones journey.

-### Q: What technologies are used to build this app?

-A: journeyMap is built using react native.
-Future tech soon 🚀

 ## The CodeBase🗄️

-React, ArcGIS, Prisma [for mySQL db], Clerk.js [for auth], Docker [for contain/shipment] and Vercel [for fast hosting + deployment to the edge].
+* React Native ⚛
+* Clerk.js 🔒
+* GSAP ∿

+more to come soon...

 ## Moving forward =>

-### The Tech

-These technologies are meant to be a typesafe and secure starting point for the initial trial builds and beta versions of this application.
-Inevitably, more applicable technologies will become vital to our operation and our current technologies can be sectioned, modified and easily replaced within the codebase without damaging runtime.

-### Documentation📕

-Loading...
+As this is an ongoing project, I will be releasing periodic updates as more features become available (meaning as fast as I can build, test and implement them lol).
+I hope you like easter🥚. console.log('that's the first one')

-## Open-Source
+### Open-Source

 ### 🚨Open Issues/Pull Requests🚨